codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 </p>

-Same as imaging a plane through a pinhole, exactly like a camera does.
+Same as imaging a plane through a pinhole, **exactly like a camera does**.

 #### Barrel Transformation